All posts

 The durable unit of tracking is the practice area, not the bill list.

 A practice area is a stable description of what matters to you.
 State-level AI regulation affecting employment screening.
 Private right of action expansions in data breach law.
+Cannabis licensing and interstate commerce.
 Bills move through in months.
 Your practice area interests are stable over years.

 Two benefits come out of that.